canonical/spread-plus/README.md

 ## Skipping

-A skip condition determines whether a task should be skipped before it begins execution.
+A skip condition determines whether a task or suite should be skipped before it begins execution.

-The skip condition can only be defined at the task level.
-They are evaluated before the task preparation phase.
+Skip conditions can only be defined at the task or suite level.
+They are evaluated before the preparation phase.
+If a condition evaluates to true, then:

-If the condition evaluates to true, the task is completely skipped — including the prepare, execute, and restore phases.
+ * Task: the task is completely skipped — including the prepare, execute, and restore phases.

+ * Suite: the suite is not prepared or restored, and all tasks inside it are skipped as well.

 Each skip condition must include:

- * if: A shell expression (or set of expressions) evaluated to decide whether the task should be skipped.
+ * if: a shell expression (or list of expressions) evaluated to decide whether the task/suite should be skipped.

- * reason: A human-readable message explaining why the task was skipped.
+ * reason: a human-readable explanation of why the task or suite was skipped.

-This is an example to show how to define a skip condition for a task:
+Below is an example showing how to define skip conditions for a task:

 ```
 summary: if condition example